 The antibodies in this kit were generated against and affinity-purified from a cell lysate of CHO cells grown in serum supplemented media.

 All three Cygnus CHO HCP kits recognize a vast majority of the same HCPs, but because the potential exists that the quantitative value reported for a given sample type may differ between the kits, we cannot predict which kit will be most suitable for your applications.
 Formal qualification must be performed on each different product to determine which of the three kits is best.
 For labs looking at CHO HCP impurities for the first time, use our CHO HCP ELISA, 3G (F550).
 If this method proves inadequate, then suggest evaluate CHO HCP kits CM015 and F015.
+Please use Sample Diluent, Item No. I028, with these kits; available separately.

 The assay protocol recommended in the kits' product insert have been developed with consideration given to typical limits of detection required in bioprocess impurity analysis.
 The assays are very robust with respect to protocol options and thus it is possible to modify the protocol to achieve performance parameters more optimal for your analytical needs.
 Sample volume, incubation times, and use of various sequential (forward or reverse sequential) schemes can lead to significant changes in sensitivity, reduction of non-specific sample matrix affects, or greater upper analytical range.
 If you change the protocol, it will be necessary to qualify that those changes achieve acceptable accuracy, specificity, and precision.
 Please refer to the section below on "How to Qualify HCP & Impurity Assays."
 For advice on how best to modify an assay to meet your objectives you are encouraged to contact our Technical Services Department.